How long after drinking can I drive?

-Latest figures from the Department of Transport reveal that in 2017 nearly 400 drink-drive accidents took place between 6am and 9am – suggesting drivers were still feeling the effects from the night before.
+Latest figures from the Department of Transport reveal that, in 2018, 580 drink-drive accidents took place between 6am and 9am – suggesting drivers were still feeling the effects from the night before.
 So how soon, is too soon when it comes to getting back behind the wheel?

 Drink driving penalties

 If you’re caught driving (or attempting) to drive while over the limit you could face six months in prison, an unlimited fine and a driving ban.
 You could also face the same penalties if you refuse to take a breath test.

 Drivers found guilty of causing death through drunk driving can expect:

 - Up to 14 years in prison

 - An unlimited fine

 - Up to 11 penalty points which could stay on your licence for up to 11 years